Skip to main content Skip to local navigation

 Students requiring accommodations are encouraged to contact the appropriate accessibility office at the university well in advance of the examination date.
 The Examination Committee is expected to support students who require accommodation, whilst ensuring the integrity of the examination process.

-NOTE: The student and Graduate Program Director must be made aware of the examination at least 20 working days prior to the examination date.
-The Cognate Topics Examination Form must be completed and submitted by the student to Graduate Program Office no less than 15 working days prior to the examination date.
-The supervisor and names of the faculty members who have selected the topics must each sign the form before submission.
-The examination date, time and name of the outside member must also be provided.
-The Graduate Program Office will reserve the examination room along with audio/visual equipment and send a confirmation to the student and examination committee members via email.
+NOTE: The Cognate Topics Examination Form must be completed and submitted by the student to Graduate Program Office no less than 15 working days prior to the examination date.
+The Graduate Program Office will process the submission as well as reserve the examination room along with audio/visual equipment, if required.
+A confirmation email will be sent by the Graduate Program Office to the student and examination committee members.

 Cognate Topics STAGE 1 - Student Submission FORM